dfelinto/blender-manual/manual/modeling/meshes/editing/edge/subdivide.rst

 Quad/Tri Mode
    Forces subdivide to create triangles or quads instead of n-gons (see examples below).
    This mode doesn't allow the use of *Straight Cut* on quad corners.
-Corner Cut Type
+Quad Corner Type
-   This select menu controls the way quads with only two adjacent selected edges are subdivided.
+   Controls the way quads with only two adjacent selected edges are subdivided.

    Fan
       The quad is subdivided in a fan of four triangles,